HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 In in-order traversal, we visit each node in between visiting its left and right children.

-{caption: "Recursive in-order traversal of a binary tree.}
+{caption: "Recursive in-order traversal of a binary tree."}
 ```cpp
 // in-order traversal
 void in_order(Node* node, const std::function<void(Node*)>& visitor) {